Ahmed-alkharusi/paper2/paper.md

 #Methodology
 Their key structural properties will be discussed within a three-body (core+n+n) framework using the hyperspherical-harmonics formalism with analytical-transformed harmonic-oscillator basis.
 For the reaction aspect, I will discuss total reaction cross-section predictions using the conventional Glauber reaction theory (Casal PhD Thesis 2016).

+#Results
+We present our three-body results and reaction cross section results.